Exerionius/ColorRampGenerator/README.md

 * [This](http://pixeljoint.com/forum/forum_posts.asp?TID=10695) PixelJoint forum thread

 Special thanks:
-* [This](https://stackoverflow.com/questions/44177115/copying-from-and-to-clipboard-loses-image-transparency/46424800#46424800) StackOverflow answer for copying alpha values to clipboard.
+* [This](https://stackoverflow.com/questions/44177115/copying-from-and-to-clipboard-loses-image-transparency/46424800#46424800) StackOverflow answer for helping copying alpha values to clipboard.

 ## License
 This project is licensed under the MIT License - see the [LICENCE.md](/LICENCE.md) file for details